 • A blog, featuring three to five newsworthy items a week, for the IBM Center for the Business of Government about the American Recovery and Reinvestment Act of 2009 This blog ran for over a year and was followed by a series of columns about a variety of government-related topics.

 • A series of blog items for the Fels Institute at the University of Pennsylvania, where they were senior fellows for several years.

 • A collaboration with the National Association of State Personnel Executives aimed at gathering a “state of the art,” as well as volumes of data, by interviewing the majority of state human resource directors.

 Finally, they have made contributions of note to the National League of Cities, the Urban Institute, the Governmental Accounting Standards Board; the Association of Government Accountants, the National Association of State Chief Administrators, and others, much of it pro-bono.

 They have been speakers at dozens of conferences over the years, most recently including those hosted by the University of Illinois Urban Forum; the University of North Carolina’s MPA Program; NIGP: The Institute or Public Procurement; the Consortium of University Public Service Organizations; the Council of State Governments; the National Center for State Courts; the Volcker Alliance and the Federal Reserve Bank of Chicago.
 The team also made an address, (a Presidential Panel), at ASPA’s 2018 Annual Conference and will be panelists at the upcoming ASPA Annual Conference in March, 2019.

-They have demonstrated expertise in government management generally, procurement, human resources and the public sector workforce, tax systems, state budgeting, health management and policy, pensions, infrastructure, contracting and notably, performance management.
-"Erudite, articulate and always interesting, I always learn something from their commentary," says John Cape, former New York State budget director.
+They have demonstrated expertise in government management generally, as well as budgeting and finance; human resources and the public sector workforce, procurement; tax systems, health management and policy, pensions, infrastructure, contracting, civics education and notably, performance management.
+(They are currently under contract with publisher Rowman and Littlefield to write a book about this last topic, due out in January 2020.)